thoth-station/thoth-station.github.io/_j/no_cve.md

 ## Issue description

 The recommendation engine did not find any known CVE vulnerabilities for the given Python package.
-See [What is CVE?][2] for more information on the security and possible implications.
+See [What is a CVE?][2] for more information on the security and possible implications.

 **NOTE:** If the recommendation type is set to secure, the recommendation